jrrobison1/rater-metric-calculator/README.md

 1. Overall metrics (Krippendorff's Alpha, Fleiss' Kappa, etc.)
 2. Rating distribution for each rater
 3. Pairwise comparisons between raters

+You can optionally generate an AI-powered interpretation report using Claude 3.5 Sonnet, which provides insights and analysis based on the calculated metrics.

 ## Running Tests